 2. For whatever reason, sulfuric water turns silver into a nice bronze/ dirt color

 Post- spa, the rain came to hurry us along back to our starting point.
 I am pleased to announce that all members made it back safely, with their legs only partially being jelly.
 And after consuming a few snacks that were being sold at the starting point, a few brave souls decided to go explore caverns/ waterfalls that could be seen in Pirates of the Caribbean 2!
 This extra adventure ended up being the highlight of many people’s day!

-Needless to say, this was one of the most amazing days that we have had so far, and each of us are eager for more adventures to come!
+Needless to say, this was one of the most amazing days that we have had so far, and each of us is eager for more adventures to come!

 **No actual pirates were crossed during our adventures today.
 But I am glad to see so many people read this trip log due to the engaging name!!

 From dream location to dream location...
 Step aboard your new college campus at the sailors' rendezvous island of Antigua in the Caribbean, and prepare yourself for an academic adventure at sea that spans more than 6500 nautical miles and some of the most incredible destinations the planet has to offer.View Details